SAP/luigi/docs/advanced-howto.md

 }
 meta -->

-# Expert how-to guides
+# Expert scenarios

 This is a collection of advanced use cases and example implementations.
 If you are new to Luigi, you might want to have a look at our [Getting Started](getting-started.md) section first or one of our SPA implementations in the **Examples** section on the left.

 <!-- accordion:start -->

-### Use a SPA router for navigation and keep Luigi Core URL in sync
+### Using a SPA router for navigation and keeping Luigi Core URL in sync

 It can be convenient to keep an existing routing strategy, and be able to use an existing micro frontend as drop-in without the need to refactor everything to `LuigiClient.linkManager()`.